Peter Lipták

-Peter Lipták (born 7 September 1989), is a semi-retired Slovak football player who currently plays amateur side TJ Sokol Hrabkov.
+Peter Lipták (born 7 September 1989) is a semi-retired Slovak football player who currently plays for amateur side TJ Sokol Hrabkov.

 Early life

 He was born in Prešov.
 Lipták started out playing for hometown team TJ Sokol Hrabkov.
-He joined the Tatran's youth academy at the age of sixteen.
+He joined Tatran's youth academy at the age of sixteen.

 1. FC Tatran Prešov

 Lipták made his Tatran Prešov first-team debut on 3 April 2010 in a match against DAC Dunajská Streda.
 His style of play is characterised by clean tackling and hard work.